WHO WE ARE

 Carolina Arias Cediel

-Carolina has a decade of experience in the fields of Immigration, Personal Injury, Worker's Compensation, Business Law, and International Human Rights.
-She began her legal training as a receptionist at a small immigration law firm while completing her Bachelor of Science at Kennesaw State University.
+Carolina has a decade of experience in the fields of Immigration, Personal Injury, Business Law, and International Human Rights.
+She began her legal training as a receptionist at a boutique immigration law firm while completing her Bachelor of Science at Kennesaw State University.
 She assisted attorneys with family-based petitions, waivers of inadmissibility, removal defense, nonimmigrant visas, VAWA petitions for victims of spousal abuse, asylum, applications for permanent residency and naturalization.
 Since then, she has worked private law firms like Morgan & Morgan and law firms abroad like Organización Benjamin Herrera.

 Carolina decided to pursue a career in law to use her personal and professional experience to represent and educate underserved communities.
 Carolina is a third-year law student at John Marshall Law School, where she was the recipient of the John E. Ryan Merit Scholarship.
 She founded United Voices Foundation her first-year in law school to build an organization dedicated to serving, educating, and representing underserved communities.